 Wallet of Satoshi

 This was generally considered to be the easiest-to-use lightning wallet for iOS.
-However, newer wallets Phoenix are also very easy to use.
+However, there are now wallets like Phoenix that are also very easy to use.

 Wallet of Satoshi is a zero-configuration custodial wallet – iOS and Android.

 Mutiny is the first self-custodial lightning wallet that runs on the web.
 This wallet does not depend on Apple or Google app stores; no downloads are needed.
 It’s currently in Beta, and the developer doesn’t recommend using the Mutiny for large transactions.

 Mutiny is designed to make lightning self-custody available to everyone.
 It allows you to run a full lightning node on your device.

 Featured Image Credit: BashCo “A View Of Lightning Network From My Node”